 Hamilton looks to keep the momentum rolling into next season.
-Five-star forward Scottie Barnes is set to arrive on campus this fall, while key contributors M.J.
+Five-star forward Scottie Barnes was set to arrive on campus this fall, while key contributors M.J.
 Walker, Anthony Polite, Malik Osborne, and Balsa Koprivica return.

 Bryce McGowens’ 65-Point Game

-McGowens erupted as the ball was tipped.
+Bryce McGowens erupted as the ball was tipped.
 He scored 19 in the first quarter and 40 by halftime.
 He needed half of the third quarter to reach 65 and break the school’s single-game record of 52.

 The rim looked like the ocean that night.
 McGowens is a big, athletic guard who can get to the bucket.
 He consistently finishes with strength.
 He has a natural feel for the game that serves as a vehicle for finding the open man and positioning himself well on the court.

 The former four-star has a smooth stroke.
 He can shoot from beyond the arc off the catch or dribble.
 Once he establishes the three-ball, he opens up his mid-range game.